pymeasure/leco-protocol/glossary.md

     A Component which takes part in orchestrating a (i.e. ECP-controlled) measurement setup, see {ref}`components.md#director`.

 Driver
     An object that takes care of communicating with a Device.
-This object is external to ECP, for example coming from and instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
+This object is external to LECO, for example coming from and instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
 See {ref}`components.md#driver`.

-ECP
+LECO
-    The **E**xperiment **C**ontrol **P**rotocol framework.
+    The **L**aboratory **E**xperiment **CO**ntrol framework.

 Network
-    The web of Components communicating with each other in an ECP deployment.
+    The web of Components communicating with each other in a LECO deployment.

 Message
-    An ECP Message is one set of data transmitted from one Component to another, see {ref}`messages.md#messages`.
+    A LECO Message is one set of data transmitted from one Component to another, see {ref}`messages.md#messages`.

 Message Layer
-    The Message Layer is the communication layer that concerns itself with ECP message (de)composition, validation, serialisation, etc., see {ref}`network-structure.md#message-layer`.
+    The Message Layer is the communication layer that concerns itself with LECO message (de)composition, validation, serialisation, etc., see {ref}`network-structure.md#message-layer`.
     :::{admonition} TODO
     This is maybe gonna use Avro, but we still need to hash that out.
     :::